 DIY Cloth Napkins and Tea Towels with Mitered Corners

 I hope you enjoy this sweet tutorial for sewing napkins (or tea towels) with tidy, mitered corners.
-My Mom & I have gone a bit play kitchen mad and we sewed mini tea towels and mini quilted pot holders for the in-progress play kitchen I'm making.
-Although the finished products are wee, you can use the same techniques to create larger tea towels or make napkins - just change the amount of fabric used!
+My Mom & I have gone a bit play kitchen mad and we sewed mini tea towels and mini quilted pot holders for the play kitchen I made.
+Although the finished products are wee, you can use the same techniques to create larger tea towels or make pretty cloth napkins.

 Start by ironing and cutting out your fabric.
 Then fold, iron and measure your edges once, and then turn them over once again and iron, for a tidy edge:

 Do this all the way around your fabric.
 Then gently unfold your ironed edges and take a look at where the folding has created a square.
 Fold the corner in toward the fabric at that point and iron it in place:

 Next, test out your mitered corner before making any cuts.
 To make the miter, trim the edge of the corner:

 Then re-fold the edges iron back into place, like this: